Everest Base Camp In January.

 Locals are paying extra attention to you.

 If you are one among the few, the lodges and tea houses might provide you with exceptional treatment.
-It is not only about the hotel or lodging service; if you want to know about the people and how they spend their time and where they generally stay, this is one of the ideal times.
-They would have time to listen to your wishes, attend to them, and even present you with the information you were looking for.
+It is not only about the hotel or lodging service; if you want to know about the people, how they spend their time, and where they generally stay, this is one of the ideal times.
+They would have time to listen to your wishes, attend to them, and even present you with the information you sought.
 However, this may not always be the case.

-They would be too busy during the peak season to attend to your unique demands.
+During the peak season, they would be too busy to attend to your unique demands.
 They'd have to cook in mass, and the food would not always taste fantastic.

 Weather at Everest Base Camp in January.

 Because it never rains in January, the weather is typically dry and steady.
 The temperature varies gradually from day to night.
 During the day, the sun is warm, and the temperature can reach 4°C (39°F).
 The temperature drops considerably at night, reaching 17°C (1°F).
-There may be snow on occasion, but it will not remain long (a day max).
+There may be occasional snow, but it will not remain long (a day max).
 After the snow melts, you may resume your journey.

 January events.